 From the start, Idea Pins have not played nice with other pin types.

-The algorithmic weights set on them seem to overpower other pin types.
+The algorithmic weights set on them seem to overpower other pin types on many accounts.

 Deleting them or moving them to a secret board removes the unfair competition from the distribution algorithm completely.